 Motivation can be a powerful tool to help you reach your goals.

 What is motivation?

 The quick answer is that motivation is that “thing” that drives you to do what you do.
-Motivation is what gets you going and keeps you moving towards your goals.
+Motivation is what gets you going and keeps you moving toward your goals.
 Without it, you wouldn’t get anything done.
 Motivation is what propels you.
 It’s that “thing” that turns ideas into action.

 The more complete answer is that motivation is the impetus or “push” that gives purpose or direction to behavior.
 It can occur on a conscious or unconscious level.
-The motives for acting can be to satisfy basic needs such as thirst, hunger, or safety, or higher-level needs such as social connection, competition, or personal interests and goals.
+The motives for acting can be to satisfy basic needs such as thirst, hunger, or safety or higher-level needs such as social connection, competition, or personal interests and goals.
 Motivation is more than just wanting something.
 It’s more than just having a goal.